Detection at a constant probability of false alarm (PVLT)

 println("act_pfa = $act_pfa")

-Thus, the CFAR detector is robust to noise power uncertainty and is better suited for field applications.
+Thus, the CFAR detector is resistant to noise power uncertainty and is better suited for field applications.

-Finally, we use CFAR detection in the presence of coloured noise.
-We first apply a classical detection threshold to the data.
+Finally, we use CFAR detection in the presence of color noise.
+First, we apply the classical detection threshold to the data.

 npower = db2pow(-10);